 Marines: Shared Navy Exposure

-Marine Corps veterans face a 6x risk multiplier.
-Marines don’t operate their own ships.
-They deploy aboard Navy vessels, where they breathe the same air and live in the same asbestos-lined compartments as Navy sailors.
+Marine Corps veterans face exposure patterns similar to Navy sailors because Marines deploy aboard Navy vessels, where they breathe the same air and live in the same asbestos-lined compartments.

 Beyond shipboard exposure, Marines encountered asbestos at bases and installations where older barracks, motor pools, and headquarters buildings contained asbestos in walls, ceilings, flooring, and HVAC systems.
 Camp Lejeune, Camp Pendleton, and other major installations have documented asbestos in their infrastructure.